Dade Battlefield Historic State Park

 A NOTE FROM THE MANAGER

-We have limited resident volunteer campsites, and area residents who wish to volunteer in the park are always welcomed and appreciated.
-We especially need local volunteers in the summer months, when many seasonal volunteers head north just as the grass and trails head into their growth spurts.
+We have limited resident volunteer campsites, and area residents who wish to volunteer in the park are always welcome and appreciated.
+We especially need local volunteers in the summer months, when many seasonal volunteers head north just as the grassy areas and trails head into their growth spurts.
 Please call the park office at 352-793-4781 for more information on volunteering.
 Volunteers make the many events and activities offered at Dade Battlefield Historic State Park possible, just as they helped your Florida State Parks win the Gold Medal Award for being the best in the nation.

 - Dade Battlefield Historic State Park is located in Bushnell between I-75 to the west and U.S. Highway 301 to the east.

 - FROM I-75: Take Bushnell Exit 314 and head east toward downtown Bushnell on County Road 48.
 Just past the True Value hardware store on the right, turn right onto CR 603 (Battlefield Parkway).
 Follow CR 603 to the end.
 It dead ends in the park.

 - FROM U.S. 301 in downtown Bushnell, head west on County Road 48.
 Turn left onto CR 603 (Battlefield Parkway).
 Follow CR 603 to the end.
 It dead ends in the park.

 - PLEASE NOTE: DO NOT follow GPS directions that take you to County Road 650.
 This will bring you to a locked service gate at the back of the park.